martudev/EasyGUI/README.md

 # EasyGUI

  This is a library that facilitates the creation of custom windows forms, especially used for non-hook forms, our designs are oriented to Flat-design.
-We would like other developers to extend this library so that each one can add their designs (it is not necessary that they be flat-designs), to contribute please see [How To Contribute](<link>)
+We would like other developers to extend this library so that each one can add their designs (it is not necessary that they be flat-designs), to contribute please see [How To Contribute](README.md#how-to-contribute)

    ----------------------
 ## How to Use
 **Only tested in VS 2019**

- 1. Download Source Code(a) or download the Release published(b).
+ 1. Download Source Code(i) or download the Release published(ii).
+ 1. Then..
- 2.   a) Build the souce code and go to ../EasyGUI/bin/Debug and open `EasyGUI.vsix`
+    1. Build the souce code and go to ../EasyGUI/bin/Debug and open `EasyGUI.vsix`
-	b) Open `EasyGUI.vsix` and folow the instructions
+    2. Open `EasyGUI.vsix` and folow the instructions
- 3. Open the ToolBox and search for `EButton` or any you want.
+ 1. Open the ToolBox and search for `EButton` or any you want.
- 5. Enjoy! :)
+ 1. Enjoy! :)

 Uninstall:
 	1. Open VS 2019 go to `Extensions >> Manage extensions >> Installed >> All`
-	2. search for `EasyGUI` and click unistall.
+	1. search for `EasyGUI` and click unistall.
-	3. Close VS 2019.
+	1. Close VS 2019.

  if you want you can join to our discord server [Join Now](https://discord.gg/BqB5DnP)